Fertilizing False Indigo

 Best Fertilizer For False Indigo

-False Indigo does best when a granular, slow-release fertilizer such as a 10-10-10 is applied each spring at the rate suggested by the manufacturer.
+False Indigo does best when a layer of organic compost is applied each spring.
+Typically, commercial fertilizers are unnecessary for nitrogen fixers like baptisia, which make nitrogen available to the roots.
 Liquid fertilizers, such as Miracle Gro often contain salts that may damage the plant's roots.
-Slow-release fertilizers are less likely to cause damage, and break down at a slower rate in the soil, becoming available to the plant as needed.
+Slow-release fertilizers may be a better option because they break down at a slower rate in the soil, becoming available to the plant as needed.

 False Indigo Fertilizing Tips